microsoft/sample-app-aoai-chatGPT/sharepoint2blob/README.md

         }
     }
 ```
-3.3 Maker sure that the `dataRefreshIntervalInMinutes` property has a positive value (To configure the scheduled indexer execution).
+- 3.3 Set the `dataRefreshIntervalInMinutes` property to a positive value (To configure the scheduled indexer execution).

+4. Create and Deploy a Web App for inference

+- 4.1.
+Goto [Azure OpenAI Studio](https://oai.azure.com/) -> On Your Data
+- 4.2.
+Select `Azure AI Search` as data source.
+- 4.3.
+Choose the Search Index created during the step 3.
+- 4.4.
+On Data Management, enable **document-level access control**, while choosing your desired Search type (Keyword/Semantic/Embedded)
+- 4.5.
+Finally, click on `Deploy To` button and deploy this as a web app.

 Continue read the following sections to learn more details about the deployed Logic App workflow.